Clever-ISA/Clever-ISA/specs/Floating-Point-Extra.md

 - 0x12b (lnp1): Computes ln(x+1) of the operand, and stores the result in the operand
 - 0x12c (expm1): Computes exp(x-1) of the operand, and stores the result in the operand.
 - 0x12d (sqrt): Computes sqrt(x) of the operand, and stores the result in the operand.
-- 0x1de (exp2): Computes 2^x of the operand, and stores the result in the operand

 If any operand is a NaN, the result is a qNaN.
 This does not cause INVALID exceptions to occur.